-5.1.2.2 Regardless of the teaching modality, faculty will have no fewer than four (4) full working days after the specific faculty member’s last day of final exams to submit final grades.
+5.2.1 Regardless of the teaching modality, faculty will have no fewer than four (4) full working days after the specific faculty member’s last day of final exams to submit final grades.

-5.1.3 The appropriate Director, Dean, or Assistant Superintendent/Vice President has the responsibility to monitor the workload of all faculty members pursuant to this Article.
+5.3 Full-time Service Faculty work hours are detailed as follows:

-5.2 Full-time Disabled Student Programs and Services Specialists who are not teaching instructional courses shall be assigned: twenty-three (23) hours of direct student contact, five (5) hours of other disabled student programs and services and/or professional growth, seven hours (7) of preparation time for student contact, and five (5) hours for committee/governance work per week.
-Weekly direct student contact time for DSPS Specialists who are assigned to work during the summer break period shall be twenty-eight (28) hours the additional five (5) hours replacing the five (5) hours for committee/governance work per week.
+5.3.1 Full-time Disabled Student Programs and Services Specialists who are not teaching instructional courses shall be assigned: twenty-eight (28) hours of direct assignment (see Appendix J).
+The indirect (unassigned time) will include ten (10) hours per week (see Appendix J).

+Full-time DSPS Specialists may work remotely for 40% of their assignment (or at a percentage mutually agreed with assigned administrator).
+Part-time DSPS Specialists may work remotely for 40% of their assignment (or at a percentage mutually agreed with assigned administrator) with approval of the assigned administrator.
+Remote schedules will be determined by the Division Chair in collaboration with the assigned administrator according to seniority, while ensuring adequate offerings of all service modalities.

+DSPS Specialists will be fully in person during the first week of each instructional term.

 DSPS Specialists who teach instructional courses will have a combination of instructional load and service load.
 The instructional and preparatory loads shall be calculated at the same ratios as instructional and preparatory loads for instructional faculty; such loads shall be subtracted from the remaining direct student contact load.
 Additional responsibilities shall include curriculum development, grading, and student learning outcomes and assessment, and program review.

-5.3 Full-time Counselors shall be assigned: twenty-three (23) hours of direct assignment, seven (7) hours of preparation for student contacts, five (5) hours for other counseling services and/or professional growth, and five (5) hours for committee/ governance work per week.
-Weekly direct assignment time for counselors who are assigned to work during winter, spring, and/or summer break periods shall be twenty-eight (28) hours, the additional five (5) hours replacing the five (5) hours for committee/governance work per week.
-The Division Chair, representing the Counselors and the Dean of Student Services will work collaboratively to ensure coverage of online counseling appointments in order to provide all students equitable access to counseling support.
-The assignment of online counseling appointments shall be by mutual agreement by the affected faculty member, the Division Chair, and the Dean of Student Services.
+5.3.2 Full-time Counselors shall be assigned: twenty-eight (28) hours of direct assignment (see Appendix H).
+The indirect (unassigned time) will include ten (10) hours per week (see Appendix H).

+Full-time Counselors may work remotely for 40% of their assignment (or at a percentage mutually agreed with supervisor).
+Part-time counselors may work remotely for 40% of their assignment (or at a percentage mutually agreed with supervisor) with approval of the dean.
+Remote schedules will be determined by The Division Chair in collaboration with the Dean according to seniority, while ensuring adequate offerings of all service modalities.

+Counselors will be fully in person during the first week of each instructional term.

 Full-time Counselors who teach instructional courses will have a combination of instructional load and service load.
 The instructional and preparatory loads shall be calculated at the same ratios as instructional and preparatory loads for instructional faculty; such loads shall be subtracted from the remaining direct student contact load.
 Additional responsibilities will include curriculum development, grading, student learning outcomes and assessment, and program review.